EnvelopSound/Earshot/README.md

 To add a RTMP auth secret token you can update the "RTMP_AUTH_TOKEN" environment variable in the docker-compose.yml or .env file, e.g. ```- RTMP_AUTH_TOKEN=my_secret```.

-In order to prevent brute force attacks, Earshot will limit authentication requests to 1 per second.
+In order to prevent brute force attacks, Earshot will limit authentication requests to one per second.
+To allow for flexibility and legitimate traffic surges, occasional bursts for up to two requests are accepted, until, on avarage, the one per second limit is retained.

 To use a custom http auth server, you can update the `RTMP_AUTH_URL` environment variable.
 Earshot will pass ```name``` (the Stream Key), ```token``` (the auth token provided by the user), and other parameters to your server.
 You can read the [full list of parameters](https://github.com/arut/nginx-rtmp-module/wiki/Directives#on_play).